 SBE 37-SM MicroCAT C-T (P) Recorder

-- Moored Conductivity, Temperature, and (optional) Pressure, at user-programmable 6-sec to 6-hour intervals.
+- Moored Conductivity, Temperature, and Pressure (optional), at user-programmable 6-sec to 6-hour intervals.

-- RS-232 or RS-485 serial interface, internal memory, and internal battery pack (can be powered externally).
+- Internal memory and battery pack (can be powered externally).

 - Expendable anti-foulant devices for bio-fouling protection.